How will admission counselors evaluate your application?

 Contribute to the intellectual, cultural, social and civic life of the Institute, state, and nation.

-Students coded designated as Out-of-State students and who attend a Georgia high school will be evaluated within the context of the high school they attend.
+Students designated as Out-of-State students and who attend a Georgia high school will be evaluated within the context of the high school they attend.

 Review the Contribution to Community and Personal Essays sections above for more information about using AI when working on your application.